aarpon/hrm_docs/docs/user/Introduction.rst

 * The Department of Biosystems Science and Engineering at the ETH Zürich,
 * The Leibniz Institute for Neurobiology (Magdeburg),
 * Teh Combinatorial Neuroimaging facility (Magdeburg),
-* The Center for Molecular Life Sciences at Biozentrum Basel.
+* The Imaging Core Facility at the Biozentrum (University of Basel).

 Scientific Volume Imaging participates in this project by contributing its experience in deconvolution and software engineering.